wardweistra/Parkour.Spot/README.md

-# 🏃‍♂️ ParkourSpot - Flutter App
+# 🏃‍♂️ Parkour.Spot - Flutter App

 A cross-platform Flutter application for discovering, reporting, and rating parkour spots.
 Built with Firebase backend services and modern Flutter architecture.